paullang/deadbox/README.md

 ### Notes
 * See internals.defaults in lib/index.js for all the options you can override.
 * deadbox requires cache & route plugin permissions to be set to true.
-* This example uses Hapi's default memory cache that has can only store a limited amount of data, but Hapi also support 'redis' and 'mongodb' caching.
+* This example uses Hapi's default memory cache that can only store a limited amount of data, but Hapi also supports caching to'redis' and 'mongodb'.